ROME CAMPUS

 STUDENT RESIDENCE ROOMS

-The Casa Publicii and Casa Anselmo residencies are located on the Aventine Hill in the center of Rome.
-Both locations are a short walk from the program offices and our library and are nearby vibrant neighborhoods like Trastevere, Testaccio and the historical center of the city.
-They represent a great way to have a culturally immersive living experience in a major urban center while having the comfort of a campus-style living arrangement in a culturally rich yet peaceful neighborhood.
-The Aventine is one of the oldest residential neighborhoods is Rome, but is also home to important global centers like the Food and Agricultural Organization of the United Nations which is just down the hill from campus.
+All students will live in program provided housing.
+Casa Publicii “the Convent” is our primary residence located on the Aventine Hill in the center of Rome.
+It is a short walk from the program offices, classrooms and library and nearby vibrant neighborhoods like Trastevere, Testaccio and the historical center of the city.
+It represents a great way to have a culturally immersive living experience in a major urban center while having the comfort of a campus-style living arrangement in a culturally rich yet peaceful neighborhood.

 Rooms consist of: